terrencealsup/MLSVGD/README.md

 ---
 An example notebook is provided, `MLSVGD-SteadyStateDiffusion.ipynb`, which shows how to use the implementation as well as compares both SVGD and MLSVGD for Bayesian inference.
+For this example, the forward model is implemented in the file `forward_model.py`.
+This implementation should be compatible with most Python versions >= 3.6.